eclipse-theia/theia/doc/Developing.md

  - Still having issues on Windows?
 File a [bug].
 We are working on Linux or OS X operating systems.
 Hence we are more than happy to receive any Windows-related feedbacks, bug reports.

+If you have accidentally installed the wrong yarn version, you have to remove it, then install it.

+ - Run PowerShell as an administrator.
+ - Run: choco uninstall yarn -y.
+ - Run: choco install yarn --version 1.0.2 -y

 [all-in-one packages]: https://github.com/felixrieseberg/windows-build-tools
 [bug]: https://github.com/theia-ide/theia/issues